akaztp/ble-train-control-system/docs/components.md

 # Components

 ## Segment
-- Denotes a part of track (may include switch and branches) where only at most one train can be located.
+- Partitions the track layout into parts (may include switch and branches) where only at most one train can be located.
 Normally start at a switch and end at a switch
 - Occupied or free segment
 - One segment has several possible paths, that may depend on switches positions